 (Source: Academy of Medical Royal Colleges.
 Exercise: The miracle cure and the role of the doctor in promoting it.
 February 2015.)

-The good news is that cycling is unlikely to cause impotence or prostate cancer!
+The very good news is that cycling is unlikely to cause impotence or prostate cancer!
 But ideally, you want to avoid ever having any kind of penis numbness or prostate irritation.
 Incidentally, all of the advice below will also help to prevent saddle soreness – which includes chafing and saddle sores.

 No. 1: Get Your Bike Fitted Properly